VernonGrant/gnu-c-language-manual/markdown/Header-Files.md

 `.h`.
 It is most portable to use only letters, digits, dashes, and underscores in header file names, and at most one dot.

+The operation of including another source file isn't actually limited to the sort of code we put into header files.
+You can put any sort of C code into a separate file, then use `#include` to copy it virtually into other C source files.
+But that is a strange thing to do.

 -   [`#include` Syntax](include-Syntax.md)
 -   [`#include` Operation](include-Operation.md)
 -   [Search Path](Search-Path.md)